MycroftAI/documentation/_pages/portuguese.md

 * `/mycroft_core/mycroft/res/text/pt-br/ssh disabled.dialog`
 * `/mycroft_core/mycroft/res/text/pt-br/ssh enabled.dialog`

 ## Configure Mycroft to use Portuguese

-Finally change mycroft to Portuguese, you should use remote settings or edit the user configuration file located at
+Finally, to change Mycroft to Portuguese, you should use remote settings or edit the user configuration file located at

 `~/.mycroft/mycroft.conf`